-The hallmark of my practice is personal involvement with my clients and their legal issues.
-My hands-on approach to handling cases, whether it be visiting the client in their office or dealing directly with problems at a well site, makes me a better advocate and counselor for my clients.
+For me, the practice of law is personal.
+I take pride in getting to know my clients and their legal issues.
+My hands-on approach to handling cases, whether it be visiting the client in their office or dealing directly with problems on-site, makes me a better advocate and counselor.

 “ I enjoy my work for corporate clients in the trial and appellate arena, but some of my most gratifying work has been representing pro bono clients in child custody and support cases. ”

 - University of Texas School of Law, J.D., 1983